WebAssembly: Language support

-Limitations
+Limits

-Web browsers do not permit WebAssembly code to directly manipulate the Document Object Model.
+Web browsers prevent WebAssembly code from directly manipulating the Document Object Model.
 Wasm code must defer to JavaScript for this.
 (Note: For Rust/Wasm development, third-party libraries can provide some of the necessary JavaScript I/O.)

 In an October 2023 survey of developers, less than half of the 303 participants were satisfied with the state of WebAssembly.
-A large majority cited the need for improvement in four areas: WASI, debugging support, integration with JavaScript and browser APIs, and build tooling.
+A large majority cited the need for improvement in four areas: § WASI, debugging support, integration with JavaScript and browser APIs, and build tooling.

 For memory-intensive allocations in WebAssembly, there are "grave limitations that make many applications infeasible to be reliably deployed on mobile browsers [..]
 Currently allocating more than ~300MB of memory is not reliable on Chrome on Android without resorting to Chrome-specific workarounds, nor in Safari on iOS."

 All major browsers allow WebAssembly if Content-Security-Policy is not specified, or if the value unsafe-eval is used, but behave differently otherwise; Chrome requires unsafe-eval, though a worker thread can be a workaround.